danielsollondon/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 > [!IMPORTANT]
 > If your workloads depend on custom subnets or network policies, configure these in AKSNodeClass **before migrating workloads** to avoid scheduling failures.
 Visit our [AKSNodeClass documentation](./node-auto-provisioning-aksnodeclass.md) for details.

-This example creates a basic NodePool that:
-- Supports both spot and on-demand instances
-- Uses D-series VMs
-- Sets a CPU limit of 100
-- Enables consolidation when nodes are empty or underutilized

 You can now deploy the custom resources to your cluster with the following `kubectl` command: